duongtd23/AWSIMScriptPy-Client/README.md

 When the ego vehicle is within `15m` longitudinal distance to the NPC vehicle, the NPC vehicle changes to lane `111` with a lateral velocity of `1.0 m/s` (i.e., it cuts in front of the ego vehicle).
 Check the detailed explanation of predefined actions and conditions below for more details.

-To run this scenario, first launch the AWSIM-Labs simulator and Autoware, making sure that they are properly connected.
+To run this scenario, first launch the AWSIM-Labs simulator and Autoware.
+An instruction to run AWSIM-Labs and Autoware is available in the [AWSIM-Labs repo](https://github.com/duongtd23/AWSIM-Labs?tab=readme-ov-file#1-launch-awsim-labs-and-autoware)
+Note that Autoware is not needed if the scenario specification does not include the ego vehicle.

-Then, in another terminal, run the desired scenario as a normal Python program:
+After launching the two tools and they are properly connected, in another terminal, run the scenario above as a normal Python program:
 ```bash
 python -m scenarios.cutin.example
 ```